 Professional Indemnity Insurance

-Our Professional Indemnity insurers are Nexus Underwriting Limited on behalf of Partner Re Ireland Insurance Dca c/o MGB Insurance Brokers-bmrted, Queen Elizabeth House, 4 St. Dunstan’s Hill, London EC3R 8AD.The territorial coverage is worldwide excluding professional business carried out from an office in the United States of America or Canada and excludes any action for a claim brought in any court in the United States or Canada.
+Our Professional Indemnity insurers are Nexus Underwriting Limited on behalf of Partner Re Ireland Insurance Dca c/o MGB Insurance Brokers-bmrted, 6 Bevis Marks, London EC3A 7BA.The territorial coverage is worldwide excluding professional business carried out from an office in the United States of America or Canada and excludes any action for a claim brought in any court in the United States or Canada.

 Terms of Business